industrial-edge/iih-essentials-getting-started/README.md

 # IIH Essentials application example

-This example shows how to use the Industrial Edge App "IIH Essentials" to model and store data.
+This example shows how to use the Industrial Edge App "IIH Essentials" for data modelling and stooring data.

 - [IIH Essentials application example](#iih-essentials-application-example)
   - [Description](#description)